 Using the Hub Finder

-• Select the URL of the relevant ThinPrint Hub (see the ThinPrint Hub URL column in Illus. before).
+• Select the URL of the relevant ThinPrint Hub (see the ThinPrint Hub URL column in the screenshot before).
 The configuration page opens in a web browser.
-If you are uncertain about the device selection, you can use the Identify option; which will identify the corresponding hub and cause the green LED on its front panel to blink for three seconds.
+If you are uncertain about the device selection, you can use the Identify option; which will identify the corresponding Hub and cause the green LED on its front panel to blink for three seconds.

 LEDs on the front cover of the Hub: